Requirements/Application Procedures and Forms

 NOTIFICATION OF ACCEPTANCE

-All students who will have completed credits equivalent to one year of full-time law study (29 credits), may apply for the Clinics.
-Factors relevant to selection for admission into the Clinics include:
+All students who will have completed credits equivalent to one year of full-time law study (29 credits), may apply for a clinic.
+Factors relevant to selection for admission include:

 1. Student seniority (this factor is given significant priority);